data-community-of-practice/AI-Graph-Obsidian/tools/Week 12/Stable Diffusion 3.5.md

 Text and image tokens are fed separately through CLIP and T5 XXL, encoding the data to meaningful tokens.
 Noised latent and positional embedding provide the model with processed visual input and text-based positional information.
 The combined data is processed through a series of MM-DiT blocks.
 These blocks gradually refine the text and image features using repeated attention and normalization processes.
+The noised latent input, derived from visual data, helps the model learn to progressively refine and reconstruct image details, enhancing visual comprehension.
+Meanwhile, positional embeddings capture the structure and order of text, ensuring that the model understands relationships between words and aligns them with corresponding visual features.
+Together, these components allow the model to maintain coherence between image and text, leading to improved understanding and generation capabilities.
 Finally, modulation and unpatching convert the processed tokens back into the desired output format.
 This architecture ensures that the model can both understand and generate high-quality images and text while keeping a clear connection between visual and language data.
 In simpler terms, it's like a series of intelligent filters that understand and enhance the relationship between images and words to generate or process visual-text content accurately.